The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Email: DiTotoA@ccso.us

-• Processed and cataloged 18,717 police reports and supplemental reports (including incidents, accidents, missing persons, and alcohol influence reports);
+- Processed and cataloged 18,717 police reports and supplemental reports (incidents, accidents, missing persons, alcohol influence reports)

-• Processed 3,145 in-car camera video requests, State’s Attorney’s discovery requests, and 2,919 other report requests;
+- Processed 3,145 in-car camera video requests, State’s Attorney discovery requests, and 2,919 other report requests

 The Communications Section, commanded by Lt.
 Pat Tona, provides police radio communications to officers and clerical coverage of the district stations in La Plata, Bryans Road, and Waldorf.
-Each district station is staffed by Station Clerks responsible for answering the CCSO’s non-emergency telephone lines and for helping citizens who visit the district stations.
-The station clerks’ training prepares them to handle a variety of citizen reports and inquiries, from life-threatening emergencies to the occasional non-police matter.
-Their primary mission is to obtain clear and concise information and relay that information to Police Communications Officers (PCOs), who dispatch the information to officers conducting patrol or other assignments.
+Each district station is staffed by Station Clerks responsible for answering the CCSO’s non-emergency telephone lines and assisting citizens visiting the district stations.
+Their primary mission is to obtain clear and concise information and relay that information to Police Communications Officers (PCOs), who dispatch it to officers conducting patrol or other assignments.

 Email: TonaP@ccso.us

-The Information Technology Division (ITD), led by Director David Hanna, is vital in ensuring the CCSO functions efficiently in our digital world.
-ITD develops and implements a strategic plan to maintain and evolve systems, infrastructure, physical and virtual servers, enterprise applications, security, cloud, mobile initiatives, training and future growth to support the objectives and success of the Charles County Sheriff’s Office.
+Led by Director David Hanna, the ITD is vital in ensuring the CCSO functions efficiently in our digital world.
+ITD develops and implements a strategic plan to maintain and evolve systems, infrastructure, physical and virtual servers, enterprise applications, security, cloud, mobile initiatives, training, and future growth to support the objectives and success of the Charles County Sheriff’s Office.
 The highly knowledgeable staff assigned to the Applications Support, PC Operations, and Systems Operations Support Sections maintains hundreds of PCs, printers, networks, complex servers, and software applications.
-Every function of the CCSO relies on the daily use of computers and digital police databases, and the ITD personnel are always available to ensure law enforcement services are uninterrupted.
+Every function of the CCSO relies on the daily use of computers and digital police databases, and ITD personnel are always available to ensure law enforcement services are uninterrupted.

 Email: HannaD@ccso.us

-The Special Services Division, commanded by Captain Charles Baker, handles judicial matters, ensures the security of the Charles County Courthouse, and maintains the Agency’s fleet, supply stock, and property inventory.
+Commanded by Captain Scott Grove, the Special Services Division handles judicial matters, ensures the security of the Charles County Courthouse, and maintains the Agency’s fleet, supply stock, and property inventory.

 Email: Groves@ccso.us

-The Judicial Services Section, commanded by Lieutenant Christopher Cusmano, serves arrest warrants, civil papers, and other legal documents; and addresses child support and domestic violence problems.
+Commanded by Lieutenant Christopher Cusmano, this section serves arrest warrants, civil papers, and other legal documents; and addresses child support and domestic violence problems.

 Email: CusmanoC@ccso.us

-The Property Management Section, commanded by Lieutenant Scott Grove, manages the CCSO’s Quartermaster, Fleet Management, Property Held Unit, and Firearms Tracking Operations.
+Commanded by Lieutenant Scott Grove, this section manages the CCSO’s Quartermaster, Fleet Management, Property Held Unit, and Firearms Tracking Operations.

 Email: GroveS@ccso.us